-Since Etizolam isn’t an opioid, naloxone that’s popular as an antidote in opioids, it will not have any effect on etizolam/ alcohol poisoning nor reverse the effects.
-When you mix it with alcohol, it’s complicated to differentiate the cause of poisoning with that of opioids.
+Since Etizolam isn’t an opioid, naloxone that’s popular as an antidote in opioids, will not have any effect on etizolam/ alcohol poisoning nor reverse the effects.
+When you mix it with alcohol, it’s complicated to differentiate the cause of poisoning from that of opioids.

 Dangers of Etizolam and Alcohol Use